deckhouse/virtualization/docs/USER_GUIDE.md

 After creation, the `VirtualDisk` resource can be in the following states (phases):

-- `Pending` - waiting for all dependent resources required for disk creation to be ready.
+- `Pending`: Waiting for all dependent resources required for disk creation to be ready.
-- `Provisioning` - disk creation process is in progress.
+- `Provisioning`: Disk creation process is in progress.
-- `Resizing` - the process of resizing the disk is in progress.
+- `Resizing`: Process of resizing the disk is in progress.
-- `WaitForFirstConsumer` - the disk is waiting for the virtual machine that will use it to be created.
+- `WaitForFirstConsumer`: Disk is waiting for the virtual machine that will use it to be created.
-- `WaitForUserUpload` - the disk is waiting for the user to upload an image (type: Upload).
+- `WaitForUserUpload`: Disk is waiting for the user to upload an image (type: Upload).
-- `Ready` - the disk has been created and is ready for use.
+- `Ready`: Disk has been created and is ready for use.
-- `Migrating` - live migration of a disk
+- `Migrating`: Live migration of a disk.
-- `Failed` - an error occurred during the creation process.
+- `Failed`: An error occurred during the creation process.
-- `PVCLost` - system error, PVC with data has been lost.
+- `PVCLost`: System error, PVC with data has been lost.
-- `Terminating` - the disk is being deleted.
+- `Terminating`: Disk is being deleted.
 The disk may "hang" in this state if it is still connected to the virtual machine.

-As long as the disk has not entered the `Ready` phase, the contents of the entire `.spec` block can be changed.
-If changes are made, the disk creation process will start over.
+As long as the disk has not reached the `Ready` phase, you can modify any fields in the `.spec` block.
+When changes are made, the disk creation process is restarted.

 If the `.spec.persistentVolumeClaim.storageClassName` parameter is not specified, the default `StorageClass` at the cluster level will be used, or for images if specified in [module settings](./admin_guide.html#storage-class-settings-for-disks).